Noxlobin/frontend-frameworks/README.md

 ### Svelte
 **TTYL**: Svelte is one of the most popular frameworks.
 This is the framework I use the most.
 It is an incredibly fast framework that consist of useful features while easy to use.
 It has its own file extension called `.svelte` as well as a npm registry ran by `npm install svelte`.
 Run that command to get started.
-Here is a basic counter on svelte
+Here is a basic counter on svelte:

 `app.svelte`
 ```svelte